jshwaa/Final_Project_Nanostring/NanoString.md

 ```

 Now use the normalization feature of the package, taking the geometric mean of positive and housekeeping controls as summary values for CodeCount and SampleContent, respectively,
-and performing a Background correction of mean +- 2 standard deviations to normalize the data.
+and performing a Background correction of mean +- 2 standard deviations of the negative control values to normalize the data.
 Any samples with housekeeping gene levels three standard deviations from the overall mean will be flagged for review.

 ```
 > NanoString.mRNA.norm <- NanoStringNorm(x = NanoString.mRNA, CodeCount = 'geo.mean', Background = 'mean.2sd', SampleContent = 'housekeeping.geo.mean', round.values = TRUE, take.log = TRUE, traits = traits.geno);